apeniche/awesome-checkbox/README.md

 <h1>Awesome checkbox</h1>
 <p>
 	This is a simple piece of js/css I created that turned out to be very handy in all projects I've worked on afterwards.
-It allows you to easily customize you checkboxes to make them look the way you want.
+It allows you to easily customize your checkboxes to make them look the way you want.
 </p>
 <p>
 	Awesome checkbox works great with Font-awesome and bootstrap Glyphicons, but you can also create custom css classes and it will work just as well.